DarkmatterVale/FTC-Acme-Robotics/README.md

 Due Date
 ----------------
-Plan on being done with all of the code by the second week of November.
+Plan on being done with all of the code by the second week of December.